 Dividing accounts by geography is the most classic approach to territory divisions, and for a good reason!
 Before technology made it possible to meet with people via video conference around the globe without leaving your house (or changing out of PJs), it was convenient to limit territories to an area within driving distance of the salesperson’s house.

-Today, there are still practical reasons to consider geographic segmentation for territories.
+Believe it or not, there are still practical reasons to consider geographic segmentation for territories.
 Time zones, languages, and cultural differences are all part of the puzzle.
-For example, we divided our inside sales team by region because some people embraced getting in and out of the office early, and others based in Seattle couldn’t drag themselves out of bed before 7 AM, which is a problem when you’re assigned to the East Coast.
+For example, we divided our inside sales team by region because some people embraced getting in and out of the office early, and others based in Seattle couldn’t drag themselves out of bed before 7 AM–which is a problem when you’re assigned to the East Coast.

 Pros